 Energy isn’t cheap, but it doesn’t have to be prohibitively expensive.
 Switching to a different tariff could save you money on your business’s gas bill, which could be vital if you’re looking to keep a tight rein on costs.

-Treat your business energy supply in the same way that you would deal with your home energy supply – compare business energy suppliers and switch as regularly as possible.
+Deal with your business energy supply in the same way that you would deal with your home energy supply – compare business energy suppliers and switch as regularly as possible.

 The size of your business affects which tariffs you can get because some energy companies only supply businesses of certain sizes.